 Based on the limited supply of developable land, high cost of construction and lengthy approval process, rehabilitation of existing units instead of new construction is the most economical way of providing housing.
 The cost of preservation is significantly less.
 For example, in 2015 the eight-unit Calle del Embarcadero Apartments in Stinson Beach was going to be sold and existing residents, including two tenants using Section 8 housing assistance vouchers, were likely to be displaced because the new owner was expected to raise rents to market rates.
-A collaboration between the County of Marin, Marin Community Foundation, Community Land Trust Association of West Marin (CLAM) and the Stinson Beach Affordable Housing Committee was formed to enable the creation of the first permanently affordable housing units in Stinson Beach.
+A collaboration between the County of Marin, Marin Community Foundation, Community Land Trust Association of West Marin (CLAM) and the Stinson Beach Affordable Housing units in Stinson Beach.
 According to the Marin Community Foundation, mix of grants and loans totaling \$2.85 million was supplied to cover the cost of purchasing the Calle del Embarcadero Apartments by CLAM.51 Based on the information supplied by the Marin Community Foundation, the per unit cost for the acquisition of the apartments was \$356,250 per unit, about half of the costs for new construction.
 Therefore, the cost of preserve 128 units of high and very high risk units can be estimated at about \$45.6 million.